Here's how one college system kept Covid-19 cases down as they surged throughout the state - KESQ

 Then, the hammer will drop.

-“They won’t be able to register for spring semester if they don’t do this and come October 31, we actually will be withdrawing them from their courses,” Ferrini-Mundi says.
+“They won’t be able to register for spring semester if they don’t do this and come October 31, we actually will be withdrawing them from their courses,” Ferrini-Mundy says.

 Creating a bubble that ensures good health